KomalKhetlani/research_genie/README.md

 LLAMA3 generates a cohesive answer for the retrieved content The conversation history is maintained , allowing a seamless chat experience.

+## Technical Report

+If you are interested in reading the technical report for this project.
+Here is the link to my [medium article.](https://medium.com/@komalkhetlani2525/building-research-genie-a-rag-chatbot-for-nlp-and-llm-research-ccbd5a482ec9)

 ## License
 This project is open-source and available under MIT License.